satbyy/go-noto-universal/README.md

 Temporal, i.e., time-based fonts are:

-- **Go Noto Current** -- combines 80+ Noto Fonts of scripts which are in current, daily usage.
+- **Go Noto Kurrent** -- combines 80+ Noto Fonts of scripts which are in current, daily usage.
 It is a superset of all the "[Regional Fonts](#regional-fonts)" (see below) excluding historical or specialty fonts.
 It includes support for Chinese, Japanese and Korean (CJK) too, using the [Unihan IICore][1] subset.